Oceans-1876/challenger-workflows/README.md

 Usage:  [OPTIONS]

 Options:
-  --pdf    Convert PDFs to text
+  --pdf            Convert PDFs to text.
-  --parse  Parse data from converted text
+  --parse          Parse data from converted text.
+  --stations TEXT  Parse the given stations and updates their json and entries
+                   in CSVs.

+                   Accepts a comma-separated list of stations in the following
+                   format:

+                   <part_number>/<station_index>

+                   `station_index` is the number at the beginning of a station json file in `outputs/<part_number>/stations/`.
+You can
+                   leave out the leading zeros for index.

+                   Example: --stations 1/12,1/13,2/115 (parses stations 12 and 13 of part 1 and station 115 of part 2).

   --help           Show this message and exit.
 ```

 `--parse` flag must be used with or after calling `--pdf` flag.
 Converted PDFs are put in `images` and `texts` folder